 Moreover, although the general public and media have remained cautious of cryptocurrencies at large, there is a slow, but steadily increasing rumbling of discontent about the behavior of financial institutions and in turn, traditional currency.

 There is perhaps no clearer example of this than Occupy Wall Street, a large-scale movement which began in 2011 to protest economic inequality worldwide.
-From that movement, and movements similar to it, has come a slow, but steady push from some quarters to revolutionize the world order and shake up traditional ways of operating.
+From that movement, and movements similar to it has come to a slow but steady push from some quarters to revolutionize the world order and shake up traditional ways of operating.

 Julian Assange’s tweet expressing his view that “Bitcoin is the real Occupy Wall Street.”